informatics-isi-edu/deriva-py/docs/README.md

 ### Features

-When a feature below is "unchecked" below, it is anticipated but not yet implemented.

-- [x] Obtain an object hierarchy mirroring the model of a catalog or catalog snapshot.
+- Obtain an object hierarchy mirroring the model of a catalog or catalog snapshot.
-- [x] Discover names of schemas, tables, and columns as well as definitions where applicable.
+- Discover names of schemas, tables, and columns as well as definitions where applicable.
-- [x] Discover names and definitions of key and foreign key constraints.
+- Discover names and definitions of key and foreign key constraints.
-- [x] Discover annotations on catalog and model elements.
+- Discover annotations on catalog and model elements.
-- [x] Discover policies on catalog and model elements (if sufficiently privileged).
+- Discover policies on catalog and model elements (if sufficiently privileged).
 - Create model elements
-   - [ ] Create new schemas.
+   - Create new schemas.
-   - [x] Create new tables.
+   - Create new tables.
-   - [x] Create new columns on existing tables.
+   - Create new columns on existing tables.
-   - [x] Create new key constraints over existing columns.
+   - Create new key constraints over existing columns.
-   - [x] Create new foreign key constraints over existing columns and key constraints.
+   - Create new foreign key constraints over existing columns and key constraints.
 - Delete model elements
-   - [ ] Drop schemas.
+   - Drop schemas.
-   - [ ] Drop tables.
+   - Drop tables.
-   - [ ] Drop columns.
+   - Drop columns.
-   - [ ] Drop key constraints.
+   - Drop key constraints.
-   - [x] Drop foreign key constraints.
+   - Drop foreign key constraints.

 ### Limitations